kevinctofel/Gatsby/posts/living-a-mobile-life-without-apple-or-google-part-2-apps-email-cloud-storage.md

   - android
 published: true
 date: 2020-11-29T15:14:22.945Z
-title: "Living a mobile life without Apple or Google, part 2: apps, email, cloud storage"
+title: "Living a mobile life without Apple or Google, part 2: apps and email"
 ---
 Last week, I shared my current experiment of living without "big tech".
 I won't recap it in detail but [I'm essentially using a de-Googled phone](https://www.kctofel.com/the-experiment-living-a-mobile-life-without-apple-or-google/) as my daily driver.
 I explain why in the prior post, however, the main emphasis is around **data privacy**.
 And as I also mentioned last week, this isn't a push to get others to follow suit.
 You do you, I always say.